MultiF95/Donaurebe-Checker-2.0/readme.md

-# Rebechecker (24/7 use)
+# Rebechecker for Linux or OSX

 ## Description

-The 4.0 Version is able to send you Push-Notifications with Pushbullet℠.

-This script checks if new products are available on www.xxxrebe.com.

-If so, it will notify you.
+The Rebechecker checks products on xxxrebe.com and sends newly listed items to a Pushbullet Channel.

 ## Features

+Create a Favorites-List to get a dedicated "FAVORITE" Push to the Pushbullet Channel.

-Create a Favorites List in ~/donau/favorites.txt to get notified specically
+Set a minumum price of a product to get notified about expensive products seperately.

-Expensive Products will be pushed seperately, so you will never miss a special gift

 ## Installation

-- move "rebecheck.sh" in your home directory.
+- move "rebecheck.sh" to your wished directory.

-- create the folder ~/donau/
+- create a temp file folder and set the path in the script.

-- make executeable and run.
+- make executeable. (chmod +x rebecheck.sh)

+- run the script once

-- create the missing files and install the missing programs ( jq f.e. )
+- create missing files and install the missing programs ( jq f.e. )

 - create a crontab that executes script every x minutes

-Tested with Ubuntu 17.10.
+Tested with Ubuntu 17.10, RASPBIAN, and OSX High Sierra

+## Parameters

+"domain": the current domain of xxrebe
+"tag": the pushbulletchannel tag to push to
+"path": temp files will be stored there
+"endpage": tell the script how many json pages to check